Joe-Davis-Blockly/blockly/docs/guides/get-started/why-blockly.md

 *   **Internationalization.** Blockly's core library of blocks comes with translations in 90+ languages, including right-to-left versions for Arabic and Hebrew.
-*   **Open Source.** Google shares Blockly's technology with everyone so, together, we can educate the next generation of developers.
+*   **Open Source.** Raspberry Pi Foundation shares Blockly's technology with everyone so, together, we can educate the next generation of developers.

 ## Alternatives